Call or Text 877.840.2444

 Educate your staff and customers.

-Ahead of time, share all relevant information using a multi-channel mass notification system so that they have access to lifesaving knowledge.
+Ahead of time, share all relevant information using a multi-channel emergency communication technology so that they have access to lifesaving knowledge.
 This could avoid chaos, confusion, miscommunication, scrambling, and most importantly, loss of life.
 Consider distributing evacuation and emergency shelter information using these resources:

 Coordinate your plan specifically for every stage of the hurricane.